Paul Kemsley: Personal bankruptcy

 In March 2012, Kemsley filed for bankruptcy listing expenses of $34k per month and personal debts ranging from $10M–$50M with debts to creditors including Spreadex, HMRC, HBOS and Joe Lewis.
 However, Barclays Bank continued legal action in the United States over a £5 million loan to him.
 In March 2013, the United States Bankruptcy Court initially found against the trustee who had applied for chapter 15 bankruptcy.
 Judge Peck denied this application, calling Kemsley "a bankrupt who doesn't live like one".
 However, two months later in state court, Peck denied Barclays' claim, saying Barclays had effectively "mousetrapped" themselves in extending the loan to Kemsley.

 Personal life

 Kemsley was married to Loretta Kemsley (née Gold) from Portsmouth.
 The couple have three children and were living in Radlett, Hertfordshire in 2007, before moving to America.
 His wife and children returned to London in 2012.

 In March 2015, Kemsley married Dorit Kemsley (née Lemel) in New York City.
 He has a son and a daughter from his second marriage.
 Dorit Kemsley appears as a cast member on The Real Housewives of Beverly Hills, having joined at the start of season 7.
-Their family is Jewish.
 In May 2024, it was announced that the couple had separated after 9 years of marriage.